koihin/diceandgames/content/post/secondary-objectives.md

 You can never score for the same Secondary Objectives twice, but you can score for Multiple Objectives in the same Game Turn.

 Here are Six Secondary Objectives for your use.
-They are as of now not secret, and if available to one player is available to the other.
+They are by default open information, and if available to one player is available to the other.
 As the Rounds progressed we will see new Secondary Objectives as well different ways of using them.

 ### 1. Hello There
 {{< figure src="/images/hello_there_objective.png" link="/images/hello_there_objective.png">}}